Edwin J. Anderson

 Edwin John Anderson (1902 – 1987) was an American businessman and sports executive who held various positions with the Detroit Lions of the National Football League (NFL) for nearly 40 years.
 Anderson is best remembered as the team's president from 1949 to 1960 and general manager from 1958 to 1966.

 During Anderson's tenure as a top team executive the Lions won three World Championships — 1952, 1953, and 1957.

 Biography

-Early years
+Early life

 Edwin J. Anderson was born August 3, 1902, in Rockford, Illinois.

 He attended Beloit College, from which he graduated in 1927, and where he met his future wife, the former Isabel Bort.
 The pair were married at the end of March 1928 and initially made their home in Vincennes, Indiana, where Anderson worked as advertising manager of a newspaper.

 Business career

 The Andersons moved to Peoria, Illinois, in 1931 after Anderson became an advertising manager for Altorfer Bros.
 Company.
 In 1937, Anderson became the general sales manager for James Barclay and Company.

 The following year he joined the Goebel Brewing Company as vice president and general sales manager.
 He was promoted to president of Goebel Brewing in 1941, still only 38 years old, and remained in that role until 1958 when he resigned to focus on his duties with the Lions.

 Active in volunteer work, Anderson was the chairman of the 1945 Detroit Community Fund and president of the Children's Hospital of Detroit for three years.
 He was also a member of the board of directors of Lumberman's Mutual Casualty Company and the American Motorist Insurance Company.